AmandaJMendes/SQL-Practice/README.md

 INNER JOIN doctors AS d ON d.doctor_id = adm.attending_doctor_id
 INNER JOIN patients AS p ON p.patient_id = adm.patient_id;

-display the number of duplicate patients based on their first_name and last_name.
+###### 40) Display the number of duplicate patients based on their first_name and last_name.

 SELECT first_name, last_name, COUNT(*) as num_duplicates
 FROM patients
 GROUP by first_name, last_name
 HAVING num_duplicates = 2;

-Display patient's full name,
-height in the units feet rounded to 1 decimal, weight in the unit pounds rounded to 0 decimals, birth_date, gender non abbreviated.
+###### 41) Display patient's full name, height in the units feet rounded to 1 decimal, weight in the unit pounds rounded to 0 decimals, birth_date, gender non abbreviated.
 Convert CM to feet by dividing by 30.48.
 Convert KG to pounds by multiplying by 2.205.

 SELECT
 concat(first_name, ' ', last_name),